 Houston, USA.
 2015

-The renovation of Jones Plaza is presented as a revitalizing element for the city.
+The renovation of Jones Plaza is presented as a revitalizing element for the city around it.

-The citizen will once again enjoy the current Plaza through its expansion, eliminating the parking areas, integrating it with the surrounding buildings and removing elements that have fallen into disuse.
-The restaurant areas open to the centre of the square are integrated into the space, focusing on the development of different artistic expressions.
+The citizen will once again enjoy the current Plaza through its expansion and the elimination of parking areas.
+The new Plaza integrates with the surrounding buildings and removes elements that have fallen into disuse.
+The restaurant areas, open to the center of the square, are integrated into the space, focusing on the development of different artistic expressions.

-The new Plaza project seeks to become a new focal point within the city of Houston.
+The new Plaza project aims to become a unique focal point within the city of Houston.
 Becoming part of the network of public spaces that seek to reclaim the city for the pedestrian.

 - Place/Date: Houston, USA / 2015

-- Architects: luis vidal + architects / HarrisonKornberg Architects
+- Architects: luis vidal + architects in association with HKA

 - Consultants: Arup

-- Team: María Astiaso – Marta Cumellas – José Luis Fernandez-Morais – Baylee Holder – David López – Francisco Sanjuan – Óscar Torrejón – Luis Vidal
+- Team: María Astiaso – Marta Cumellas – José Luis Fernandez-Morais – Baylee Holder – David López – Patricia Rojas – Francisco Sanjuan – Óscar Torrejón – Luis Vidal